Mine eye and heart are at a mortal war,

 And my heart’s right, thine inward love of heart.

-Sonnet 46: Translation to modern English
+Sonnet 46 in modern English

 My eye and heart are at deadly war with each other over which one will have control of your image.
 My eye wants to bar my heart from the sight of the picture it has of you; my heart wants to deny my eye the right to the image it has of you.
 My heart insists that the true picture of you lies locked inside of him, never penetrated by eyes, that can reveal it.
 But the defendant denies that charge and claims that your beauty lies in him.
 To decide this case a jury of my thoughts has been assembled, all of them holding allegiance to the heart.
 And their verdict on which portion of your image belongs to the eye and which to the heart is: my eye is awarded your outward part and my heart has the right to the inward love of your heart.